nativescript-community/ui-collectionview/README.md

 * **refresh()**
 Forces the GridView to reload all its items.

+* **scrollToIndex(index: number, animated: boolean = true)**
+Scrolls the GridView to the item with the given index.
+This can be either animated or not.
+Defaults to animated.

 ## Usage
 You need to add `xmlns:gv="nativescript-grid-view"` to your page tag, and then simply use `<gv:GridView/>` in order to add the widget to your page.
 Use `<gv:Gridview.itemTemplate/>` to specify the template for each cell: